 - Ranzaar - This is by far the coldest region in all of Adelpha.
 Covered in nothing but snow and ice, and extremely low temperatures, only the hardy Talans can survive here.
 This is also where the player starts the game and learns the ropes of controlling Cutter.

 - Shamazaar - This is where riz comes from, one of the Talans' largest sources of food.
 It's also home to four temples, each of which represents one of the essences of the Talan.

 - Talanzaar - A large dessert with only one city, Okriana, which also happens to be the largest and busiest city in all of Adelpha.
 The city is divided in different areas, called boks, each one with its own form of merchandise.
 A major portion of the side-quests are found in Talanzaar, and it's also here that players find out more about the obvious absence of women and children.

 - Motazaar - Dry mountainous region where the Talan mine for the precious metal helidium, which the soldiers need for their weapons.
 Rivers of lava cut through the landscape.

 - Okasankaar - A marsh-like region, with a small town by the name of Cyana.
-The waters here are extremely dangerous, as venturing too far will cause you to be attacked by sannegtas, which can be best described as mutated sharks.
+The waters here are extremely dangerous, as venturing too far will cause players to be attacked by sannegtas, which can be best described as mutated sharks.

 - Okaar - Dense forest housing mysterious temples and the crash-site of Cutter's ship.
 The region is populated by a primitive tribe known as the Oogoobar who do not welcome outsiders.